LiuWei997/jev-like-model-playground/README.md

 ## Overview

-This project provides a minimal scaffold for loading and running small local LLMs on-device, optimized for quick inference rather than deep reasoning — suited for latency-sensitive or "System 1" style tasks.
+This project provides a collection of System 1 models that can run locally on Apple Silicon Macs.
 ## Models

 | Model | Model Card |